anzusystems/common-admin/docs/editor/nodes/embed-cross-box/index.md

 }
 ```

-## Crossbox JSONContent
+## CrossBox body JSONContent
- - theoretically can contain doc with all nodes from these docs
+ - theoretically can contain doc with all nodes from these docs, of course starting with `doc`